Nimble Advertizer technology details

 You may use any language and framework to create a handler application.
 Handler response must be a valid JSON text, its grammar is described below.

-For simple use cases you may just create a JSON config text file, and make it available via HTTP.
+Besides creating handler application you may create a JSON config text file containing all setup.
+It neds to be either available via local path or be accessible via HTTP.
 See section 6 to find a link to our github with JSON sample files.

 5. Handler response grammar